maheenraza03/maheenraza03/README.md

+<h2 align="left">Welcome!</h2>

-<h2 align="left">Hi 👋!
-My name is Maheen Raza and I'm a Software Engineering Student with a minor in Mechatronics, from Calgary, Alberta.</h2>
+Hi 👋!
+My name is Maheen Raza and I'm a current Software Engineering Student with a minor in Mechatronics, currently pursuing an internship at Enbridge.

 ###